 Climate & Geography of Andorra

-Surrounded by mountains on all sides, the climate here is similar to that of the Alpine region.
+Surrounded by mountains on all sides, the climate here is similar to that of any alpine region.
 Sunshine is abundant and the principality receives more than 300 days of sunshine in the year.
-The high elevation means that snow is guaranteed and can be found on the mountains year-round.
+The high elevation means that snow is all but guaranteed and can be found on the mountains just about year-round.
 Summers are warm but not scorching as in Spain and the average temperature is around 25°C (77°F) in the summer.

 Winters in Andorra are cold and filled with snow but they aren’t harsh.
 Around this time you’ll find thousands of tourists flocking to Andorra for its famous ski resorts.
 It isn’t hard to find a spot to ski or snowboard any day in the winter.

-Its favorable weather puts Andorra on the radar for all sorts of recreational activities such as hiking, fishing, skiing horseback riding, bird watching, swimming, mountain biking, rock climbing.
+Its favorable weather puts Andorra on the radar for all sorts of recreational activities such as hiking, cycling, skiing, horseback riding, bird watching, swimming, mountain biking, and rock climbing.
 UNESCO protects 40% of the territory as a national park and the government restricts industries to preserve the crystal-clear air.

 Thanks to the influx of tourists, Andorra feels a lot livelier than its population of 77,000 indicates.
 The principality receives in excess of 10 million tourists each year, mostly arriving for day-trips from neighboring Spain and France.